scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Ingredients:** 2 Poison Nettle, 2 Skillwheat
 - **Roll:** 2 bad dice, 1 terrible die

 On hit inflicts poison 1, or poison 2 on a critical.
-Reduces the creatures proficiencies by 1 as long as they are poisoned.
+Reduces the creature's proficiencies by 1 as long as they are poisoned.
 Lasts for 10 minutes.

 ```
 ```